klia22/desert-well/README.md

 We now compiled the final program with the following flags to aggresively optimize for speed:

-`-Ofast -march=native -mtune=native -flto -DNDEBUG -pthread`
+`g++ wellfinder.cpp -Ofast -march=native -mtune=native -flto -DNDEBUG -pthread -o wellfinder && ./wellfinder`

 ## Summary

-We transformed an infeasible 2^80 brute‑force search into a practical ~2^38 scan by:
+We used these strategies:

 - Precomputing the region seeds over all 2^32 region seeds, removing the RNG overhead.
 - Using a 12‑high / 10‑low MITM split to reduce per‑seed work from scanning all U to 1024 fast mask intersections.